danictlee/HtmlAnalyzer/README.md

-EASTER_EGG_URLS

-(I must say that I'm now a huge fan the person who came up with this easter egg.
-I hope one day I'll be as cool as you!!)

-@AUTHOR: DANIEL CHIN TAY LEE - danictlee@gmail.com

 **Hey there!**

 HtmlAnalyzer is an application developed as part of a technical test for a Software Development Intern role @Axur!